2017–18 Heart of Midlothian F.C. season

-The 2017–18 season is the 121st season of competitive football by Heart of Midlothian F.C.
-(Hearts) with the team participating in the Scottish Premiership.
-Hearts are playing their third consecutive season in the top tier of Scottish football, having been promoted from the Scottish Championship at the end of the 2014–15 season.
-They also competed in the League and Scottish Cup.
+The 2017–18 Heart of Midlothian F.C. season was the 137th season of competitive football by Heart of Midlothian F.C.
+(Hearts) contesting in the Scottish Premiership.
+Hearts were playing their third consecutive season in the top tier of Scottish football, having been promoted from the Scottish Championship at the end of the 2014–15 season.
+They contested for both the League and Scottish Cup.